 - the size of the tumour or tumours

 - whether the cancer has spread outside the liver

 - whether any important blood vessels in the liver are affected

 - how well your liver is working

 Possible treatments include:

-- Radiotherapy – stereotactic radiotherapy (SABR) is sometimes used to treat HCC.
+- radiotherapy – stereotactic radiotherapy (SABR) is sometimes used to treat liver cancer (HCC).
 Or radiotherapy may be used to help symptoms if the cancer has spread outside the liver.